-In this article, we look at financial support available to self-employed business owners, as well as employees working from home throughout COVID.
+In this article we look at what financial support is available to self-employed business owners who work from home.

 Types of tax relief to claim when working from home as a self-employed worker